aureooms-research/homepage/content/publication/more-turan-type-theorems-for-triangles-in-convex-point-sets.md

 image_preview = ""
 math = true
 publication_types = ["2"]
-publication = "To appear in *The Electronic Journal of Combinatorics*." title = "More Turán-Type Theorems for Triangles in Convex Point Sets"
+publication = "To appear in *The Electronic Journal of Combinatorics*" title = "More Turán-Type Theorems for Triangles in Convex Point Sets"

 [[url_custom]]